MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/dataverse-accelerator/dataverse-accelerator.md

 ## Frequently Asked Questions (FAQs)

 1. **What is Dataverse Accelerator?**
    - Dataverse Accelerator is a toolkit designed to expedite the development process within the Microsoft Dataverse environment.
-It provides pre-built components, templates, and sample applications to help makers quickly deploy solutions tailored to common business scenarios.
+It provides capabilities designed to help makers get more out of Dataverse by providing modern experiences for new and existing Dataverse capibilities.

 1. **Who can use Dataverse Accelerator?**
-   - Dataverse Accelerator is designed for Power Platform makers, developers, and organizations utilizing the Microsoft Dataverse platform for their applications and data management needs.
+   - System customizer security role provides quick access to the app and underlying features, but a custom security role can also be procured by the environment's system admin if desired.

 1. **What are the key benefits of using Dataverse Accelerator?**
-   - Dataverse Accelerator offers several benefits, including accelerated development, enhanced data management capabilities, and customization options.
-It enables makers to deliver solutions more quickly while maintaining high standards of quality and efficiency.
+   - Dataverse Accelerator offers several experimental preview features that are designed to enhance or accelerate development in certain areas of Dataverse capibilities.
+Although in preview, accessing these [features](#features) earlier in the product's development can help users stay competitive and know about features coming in the native platform.

 1. **Is Dataverse Accelerator compatible with my existing Dataverse environment?**
-   - Yes, Dataverse Accelerator is compatible with existing Power Platform environments that have Microsoft Dynamics enabled.
-It can be seamlessly integrated into your environment to enhance development capabilities without disrupting ongoing operations.
+   - Yes, Dataverse Accelerator is compatible with existing Power Platform environments that have a Microsoft Dataverse database enabled.
+It can be installed into your environment to enhance development capabilities without disrupting ongoing operations.

 1. **How do I install Dataverse Accelerator?**
    - Follow the [install instructions](#install-the-dataverse-accelerator) of this article to install the Dataverse Accelerator, which points to the documentation for installing any Dynamics 365 app in a Microsoft Dataverse environment.